sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * neovim's goal seems to be to want to turn vim into a serious IDE
             * that's my take, anyway
                 * may not be exactly accurate
-    * Common "killer" features that programmers realy like that LSP's can provide:
+    * Common "killer" features that programmers really like that LSP's can provide:
         * Syntax checking
             * tells you in real time if your code has an obvious mistake
             * but cannot tell you if your code behaves the way you want it to